 * StrawmanPolitical: The Union official seen briefly at the town meeting, who's determined to stop all worker exploitation whether it actually exists or not.

-* StreisandEffect: The line gets lots of negative publicity due to the bus company's sabotage efforts, and as a result becomes so well known that it becomes one of the only profitable branch lines in Britain.
+* StreisandEffect: In-universe, the line gets lots of negative publicity due to the bus company's sabotage efforts, and as a result becomes so well known that it becomes one of the only profitable branch lines in Britain.

 * SuspiciouslySpecificDenial: "We didn't do it!
 It wasn't us!"
 At this point, nobody had accused them of anything...